Frequently Asked Questions

 This is to explore what brings you to therapy and how I may be able to help.

-At this stage, I’ll take some brief details and complete an initial assessment form.
+The next step is to take some brief details and complete an initial assessment form.
 This helps us establish what you’re hoping to achieve from therapy.

 Once we agree to move forward, we’ll schedule your first session and I’ll confirm this by email or text.